teamlumos/langgraph-builder-template-hackathon/README.md

 ### About the Author

-Armando Murga [[LinkedIn]](https://linkedin.com/in/armandomurga) is a seasoned technical leader with 15+ years of expertise in full-stack development.
-Currently the Lead Principal Software Engineer at Gusto, spearheading R&D initiatives within the AI Core Platform team to integrate AI and LLM technologies into Gusto's suite of products.
-Gusto is a premier cloud-based platform catering to payroll and benefits needs for small and medium-sized businesses.
+Armando Murga [[LinkedIn]](https://linkedin.com/in/armandomurga) is a seasoned technical leader with 15+ years of expertise in full-stack development and AI engineering.
+Currently the Head of AI Engineering at Lumos, leading R&D initiatives to integrate AI and LLM technologies into the Lumos Autonomous suite.
+Lumos is the First Autonomous Identity Platform to eliminate sprawl and identity fatigue [[Lumos Website]](https://www.lumos.com).

 Open to advisory roles, board positions, and other exciting opportunities.